 Pushdown on Snowflake keeps data in one place and feeds whatever you report in – not just Tableau – with no Hyper extracts to manage.

-If your whole analytics stack lives in Tableau and your prep exists mainly to shape extracts for Tableau dashboards, Prep is a natural, well-integrated fit.
-Refyner is the better choice when your warehouse is Snowflake, you want prep and scheduling in one place independent of any BI vendor, and you'd rather start from eCommerce and subscription models than build them in a blank flow.
+If your whole stack lives in Tableau, you already run Server or Cloud, and your prep exists to shape extracts for Tableau dashboards, Prep is a well-integrated fit and Conductor is already paid for.
+Refyner is the better choice when Snowflake is your warehouse, you want building and scheduling in one tool, and you would rather the output landed in the warehouse than in a Hyper extract.

 No. Refyner is BI-tool agnostic.
 Dataflows run as pushdown on your own Snowflake and the outputs feed Tableau, Power BI, Excel or anything else – there are no Hyper extracts to manage and no Tableau licence required to schedule a refresh.

-If your whole analytics stack lives in Tableau and your prep exists mainly to shape extracts for Tableau dashboards, Prep is a natural, well-integrated fit – one vendor, familiar tooling, and flows that publish straight into the Tableau environment you already run.
+If your whole analytics stack lives in Tableau, you already run Tableau Server or Cloud, and your prep exists to feed Tableau dashboards, Prep is a natural fit – one vendor, familiar tooling, flows that publish straight into the environment you already run.